Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

   target_link_libraries(exe2 lib1Version2 lib1Version3) # Diagnostic

 Non-boolean properties may also participate in "compatible interface" computations.
-Properties specified in the COMPATIBLE_INTERFACE_STRING property must be either unspecified or compare to the same string among all transitively specified dependencies.
+Properties specified in the :prop_tgt:`COMPATIBLE_INTERFACE_STRING` property must be either unspecified or compare to the same string among all transitively specified dependencies.
 This can be useful to ensure that multiple incompatible versions of a library are not linked together through transitive requirements of a target:

 .. code-block:: cmake

   add_library(lib1Version2 SHARED lib1_v2.cpp)
   set_property(TARGET lib1Version2 PROPERTY INTERFACE_LIB_VERSION 2)
   set_property(TARGET lib1Version2 APPEND PROPERTY
-    COMPATIBLE_INTERFACE_BOOL LIB_VERSION
+    COMPATIBLE_INTERFACE_STRING LIB_VERSION
   )

   add_library(lib1Version3 SHARED lib1_v3.cpp)